rust-lang/rfcs/text/0000-dyn-error-generic-member-access.md

   gathered via `#[track_caller]` or similar.
-* error source trees instead of chains by accessing the source of an error as a slice of errors rather than as a single error, such as a set of errors caused when parsing a file
+* error source trees instead of chains by accessing the source of an error as a slice of errors rather than as a single error, such as a set of errors caused when parsing a file TODO reword
 * Help text such as suggestions or warnings attached to an error report

 ## Moving `Error` into `libcore`

-Adding a generic member access function to the Error trait and removing the `backtrace` fn would make it possible to move the `Error` trait to libcore without losing support for backtraces on std.
-The only difference would be that in places where you can currently write `error.backtrace()` on nightly you would instead need to write `error.context::<Backtrace>()`.
+Adding a generic member access function to the Error trait and removing the `backtrace` function would make it possible to move the `Error` trait to libcore without losing support for backtraces on std.
+The only difference being that in places where you can currently write `error.backtrace()` on nightly you would instead need to write `error.context::<Backtrace>()`.